CUNY-CL/yoyodyne/README.md

 ### Schedulers

-By default, Yoyodye uses a constant learning rate during training, but best practice is to gradually decreasing learning rate as the model approaches convergence using a [scheduler](yoyodyne/schedulers.py).
+By default, Yoyodyne uses a constant learning rate during training, but best practice is to gradually decreasing learning rate as the model approaches convergence using a [scheduler](yoyodyne/schedulers.py).
 Three (non-null) schedulers are supported and are selected with `--scheduler`: